davekirby/EFFProject/report/PROJ_KirbyD.md

     * elitism - preserving the best individuals from one generation to the next
     * replacing the worst performing individuals with newly generated ones, to prevent loss of diversity

-* fuzzybase.py contains one class, `FuzzyBase`.
+* **fuzzybase.py** contains one class, `FuzzyBase`.
 This is the base class for the classifier and reinforcement learning implementations and has methods for initialisation of the hyperparameters and logging of statistics, and for executing the `fuzzygp.ea_with_elitism_and_replacement` function to run the evolve/evaluate loop.
 It also has methods for saving and loading the state of the class and properties for returning the best performer from the current population, both as a PrimitiveTree and as a human-readable string.

-* fuzzyclassifier.py has a `FuzzyClassifier` class that inherits from `FuzzyBase` and does classification in a manner consistent with scikit-learn classifiers.  it has two public methods in addition to those in the base class:
+* **fuzzyclassifier.py** has a `FuzzyClassifier` class that inherits from `FuzzyBase` and does classification in a manner consistent with scikit-learn classifiers.  it has two public methods in addition to those in the base class:
   * `fit` takes X and y parameters for the training data and ground truth classes and trains the classifier.
   * `predict` takes a X in the same format as it was trained on and predicts the classes.

-* gymrunner.py has a `GymRunner` class that inherits from `FuzzyBase` and has two public methods in addition to those in the base class:
+* **gymrunner.py** has a `GymRunner` class that inherits from `FuzzyBase` and has two public methods in addition to those in the base class:
   * `train` takes an openAI Gym environment and trains a population of fuzzy rules to play it
   * `play` takes an openAI Gym environment and plays it with the current top performer, rendering a video of it in action.

-![Design Overview class diagram](images/architecture.png) *Figure 3: Public API of the evofuzzy package*
+![Design Overview class diagram](images/architecture.png) *Figure 3.1: Public API of the evofuzzy package*

+\newpage
 # Implementation

 This section goes through the steps that were taken to implement the evofuzzy package and the decisions made along the way.
 For instructions on how to use the final version see the User Guide in Appendix I.